 Should you swim with permanent hair dye?

 Are you willing to test if your “permanent” hair dye truly lives up to its name?
-It’s true that they are more long-lasting than semi-permanent dyes, but if you have not given it at least a couple of days to settle in, it will fade just as quickly as semi-permanent dye.
+It’s true that they are more long-lasting than semi-permanent dyes, but if you have not given it at least a few days to set in, it will fade just as quickly as semi-permanent dye.

 Permanent dyes have such great longevity because they permeate to the cuticle of your hair.
 They are made with harsher chemicals and need some time to really settle in so that it can be “permanent”.